elegantchaos/Builder/README.md

 # Builder

-The Swift Package Manager is cool, but rather basic.
+The [Swift Package Manager](https://github.com/apple/swift-package-manager/tree/master/Documentation) is a cool as a package manager, but rather basic as a build system.

+It uses [llbuild](https://github.com/apple/swift-llbuild) under the hood, so presumably has the potential to be very capable - but currently it doesn't expose much beyond the ability to build/run/test a package.

-It currently doesn't support running scripts or other tools as part of the build, or have a way to specify configuration settings.
+In particular, it currently doesn't support running scripts or other tools as part of the build, or have a way to specify configuration settings in bulk and apply them uniformly, other than specifying each one on the command line.

-This is a very simple proof-of-concept implementation of a meta-build command for the Swift Package Manager, which illustrates one way that these features could be added.
-It was originally inspired by [a discussion in the Swift forums](https://forums.swift.org/t/spm-static-dependencies/10152/35?u=samdeane).
+This project is a very simple proof-of-concept implementation of a meta-build command for the Swift Package Manager, which illustrates one way that these features could be added.
+It was originally inspired by a couple of discussions in the Swift forums ([here](https://forums.swift.org/t/spm-static-dependencies/10152/35?u=samdeane) and [here](https://forums.swift.org/t/support-of-spm-scripts/10288)).

 The Builder executable built by this package is intended to be used _to build other Swift Package Manager packages_.